Article updated: October 26, 2021

-- If you belong to more than one organization, ensure that the correct one is selected in the top left.
+- If you belong to more than one organization, make sure the correct one is selected in the top left.

 - Select Open media library.

-- If you have access to any content libraries within the organization selected, they appear in the media library by default.
+Any content libraries you have access to in the selected organization appear in the media library by default.

 - Select to open a content library and browse its stored images assets.
 Post templates (text and images) are not displayed here.